Opening Soon in Miami - The Museum of Graffiti!

 A new venue dedicated to contemporary art, The Museum of Graffiti is already promising to be a real treat.
 Conceived by Alan Ket and his business partner Allison Freidin, it will be devoted to the cultural phenomena that are graffiti and street art through exhibitions, installations, special programs and collaborations.
 By chronicling the movement, it will offer an insight into its rich history; Alan Ket’s own remarkable collection will be a part of the Museum’s permanent one, featuring artworks by legendary artists such as Phase2, Blade, Doze Green, Lady Pink, or Dondi White, and accompanied by photos, videos, and ephemera to provide historical context.

-Niels Shoe Meulman, Negative Space
+Niels Shoe Meulman, Negative Space at The Museum of Graffiti Wynwood

 The exhibition to inaugurate Miami’s Museum of Graffiti surely is an event of a grand scale, perfectly fitting the occasion.
 Negative Space will put on display new works by one of the most representative artists of the graffiti and street art scene in Europe and beyond, Niels Shoe Meulman.